Meet Our 2024-25 Team!

 ekezoh@francophoneschool.org

-Hello!
-I am Eric Kezoh.
-I am from Cameroon.
-I obtained a Bachelor of Education degree in Curriculum Studies and Teaching from the University of Buea, Cameroon, in 2009.
-I started teaching in Les Champions Bilingual Institute in Yaounde Cameroon.
-In 2012 I move to South East Asia where I taught Kindergarten, elementary and College students in Thailand, Myanmar and Laos.
-After five years I moved back to Cameroon where I continued teaching at Rousseau International Bilingual School.
-This is my second year teaching in FCSO.
-Last year I was a long term substitute teacher for second grade and assistant teacher in Kindergarten.
-Teaching is my passion and I also like spending my free time playing soccer, swimming, dancing, cooking and meditating.
+Eric Kezoh is from Cameroon.
+He obtained a Bachelor of Education degree in Curriculum Studies and Teaching from the University of Buea, Cameroon in 2009.
+He taught in Les Champions Bilingual Institute in Yaounde, Cameroon.
+In 2012, he moved to South East Asia where he taught Kindergarten, Elementary and College students in Thailand, Myanmar, and Laos.
+After five years, Eric moved back to Cameroon where he continued teaching at Rousseau International Bilingual School.
+This is his second year teaching at Francophone.
+Teaching is his passion and he likes spending his free time playing soccer, swimming, dancing, cooking and meditating.

 Daouda Tine - 1st Grade Teacher